-Models, like the one created in this lesson, are only as accurate as the inputs used to create the model.
-In this case, there are many factors that influence the speed of the Dawn spacecraft that are not used in these velocity calculations.
-So for that and other reasons, this model won't match the Dawn spacecraft's velocity at a given time during the mission.
+Models, like the one created in this lesson, are only as accurate as the inputs used to create them.
+There are many factors that influence the speed of spacecraft that are not used in these velocity calculations.
 Ask students what influences affect the accuracy of this model.
-Their answers might include:
+Consider the following:

-- The sun's gravity is constantly pulling on the Dawn spacecraft, which continually applies a slowing force, and is a force not accounted for in this model.
+- The Sun's gravity is constantly pulling on spacecraft, which continually applies a slowing force not accounted for in this model.

-- Gravity from Earth, Vesta, Ceres and other bodies in the solar system pull on Dawn, thus changing its velocity.
+- Gravity from objects in the solar system pulls on spacecraft, changing their velocity.

-- The model assumes the ion engine is thrusting constantly, when in reality, sometimes the engine is on, and sometimes it is off.
+- The model assumes the ion engine is thrusting constantly, when in reality, it is turned on and off.

-- The ion engines on the Dawn spacecraft must be throttled down when Dawn is too far from the sun to produce enough electrical power for maximum thrust.
+- Ion engines can be throttled up or down when needed.
 This model assumes the thruster is being used at full capacity.

-- As the ion thruster is powered, fuel is used and the mass of the spacecraft decreases, thereby changing acceleration.
+- As ion thrusters are powered, fuel is used and the mass of the spacecraft decreases, thereby changing acceleration.

 - Thrusters to control the spacecraft's orientation (but not velocity) consume hydrazine fuel, and as they operate, the mass of the spacecraft decreases, changing acceleration.

-Students can read more about some of the influences acting on the Dawn spacecraft on chief engineer Marc Rayman's Dawn Journal.
+Students can read JPL engineer Marc Rayman's Dawn Journal to learn more about some of the influences acting on the Dawn spacecraft.

 Students can use spreadsheet software to answer these questions or compute the answers by hand.